jfchoii/SAE-1.6.117-setup/Readme.md

 [Alternate Start - Live Another Life](https://www.nexusmods.com/skyrimspecialedition/mods/272) Skips super long Helgen intro.\
 Prerequisite is [USSEP Patch 7](https://www.nexusmods.com/skyrimspecialedition/mods/266?tab=files&file_id=209150).
 Use this version only, do not download newer version of USSEP.
 [Comment source](https://github.com/tiltedphoques/Mod-Compatibility/issues/7#issuecomment-1185771114))]\
 > [Setup notes](https://github.com/tiltedphoques/Mod-Compatibility/issues/8):
+> Create your character and save before talking to the statue of Mara.
 > Test 1: **Both players choose their starting point.
 Lead player sleeps in bed.
 BOTH teleport to designated area.
 Connect to server.** Preferably guest at an inn in Sleeping Giant (Riverwood) for uniformity.
 To teleport, type `coc Riverwood`.\
 > If that doesn't work, Test 2: Before connecting, both players select "break out of prison."
 Connetc to server.
 Break out of prison together.